 Just make sure the two elements complement each other.
 Lights adds more elegance to niches.

 Sometimes, a wall niche is up so high that it doesn’t make sense to be used as a display area for smaller items.
 But you can make the niche work double duty by using it to placing a piece of art…!

 We suggest our clients that a wall niche can serve as the frame for your art, making it a structural and decorative element in the room.

 6. Fireplace Niches

 A little empty spaces next to the fireplace need some consideration on how they’re designed.
 Using a different colour on the niche from the fireplace brings attention to both features.
-Niches on both side of the fireplace gives plenty of storage space.
+Niches on both side of the fireplace gives of storage space.

 The above living room fireplace have enough space to decorate and an rustic style open shelf over the fire place niche.
 Beside it also we have niche with wooden shelves for storage, decoration and we can also used as book shelves.